MasterRO94/laravel-file-cleaner/readme.md

 # LaravelFileCleaner

-LaravelFileCleaner is a package for Laravel 5 that provides deleting temp files and associated model instances(if needed).
+Laravel File Cleaner is a package for Laravel 5+ that provides deleting files and associated model instances.

 ## Installation